- Home

 The cost of attendance (COA) is the student's maximum eligibility for financial aid and is based on a student's enrollment.
 The COA changes each year, and it includes tuition, fees, room and board, transportation, and other figures.

-The expected family contribution determines a student's eligibility for federal and state grant assistance.
-The Expected Family Contribution (EFC) is determined by the FAFSA.
+The Student Aid Index, as well as other factors, determines a student's eligibility for federal and state grant assistance.
+The SAI is determined by the FAFSA.

-If you are a federally Dependent student, the expected family contribution includes both a parental contribution and a student contribution:
+If you are a federally Dependent student, the SAI includes both a parental contribution and a student contribution:

-• The parental contribution is based on a number of factors, including the parents' income, assets, and family size.
+- Parental contribution is composed of many factors including: parents' income, assets, and family size.